tonyfu97/LearnCompNeuro/artiphysiology/README.md

 'Artiphysiology' is a term coined by Dean A. Pospisil, Anitha Pasupathy, and Wyeth Bair in their paper ['Artiphysiology' reveals V4-like shape tuning in a deep network trained for image classification
 (2018)](https://elifesciences.org/articles/38242).
 In this paper, they use this method to test whether two properties of shape selectivity in V4, tuning for boundary curvature, and translation invariance arise within a convolutional neural network (CNN) known as AlexNet.
 This approach is akin to how an electrophysiologist characterizes single neurons in the brain.

-I have been applying Artiphysiology to examine border ownership selectivity [(Zhou et al., 2000)](https://www.jneurosci.org/content/20/17/6594) and receptive field mapping in CNNs.
+I have been applying Artiphysiology to examine border ownership selectivity [(Term paper)](https://drive.google.com/file/d/11tImWjiXW9stfrepN8cBhX53kX1RwTpG/view?usp=share_link) and receptive field mapping in CNNs [(Master Thesis)](https://drive.google.com/file/d/1MCTaYwBLd1Bgp-cfZlkt8A91-HsQCUmg/view?usp=share_link).
 Here are some lessons I have learned from my research.
 I will continue to add more research tips in the future.

 ## Setting up